 Among its provisions, the draft Spatial Plan designates, among other things, the nature reserve Pomeranian Bay - Rönne Bank Nature Conservation Area, with its bird sanctuary in sub-area IV of the complex, to be a priority area for nature conservation.
 This provides special protection for the habitat of specially protected species and regularly occurring migratory bird species.
-In addition, a principle of regional planning stipulates that the expansion of offshore wind energy is not permitted in any of the three aforementioned nature conservation areas in the EEZ.
-These nature conservation priority areas contribute to safeguarding open space, as uses incompatible with nature conservation are prohibited there.
+In addition, the ROP states that wind energy use is generally not compatible with the protective purpose of the nature conservation priority areas.
+The nature conservation priority areas contribute to safeguarding open spaces by excluding uses that are incompatible with nature conservation.
 This reduces the impacts of offshore wind energy - such as habitat loss and collision risks on protected birds and other bird species and their habitats.